encX/GitLabKit/README.md

 ##### Filters!
 You could filter runners by tags, online status and active/paused status.
 Filters can be combined too!
-And number in brackets show you runner counts for that tag/status given current active filter criteria.
+And number in parentheses show you runner counts for that tag/status given current active filter criteria.

 ##### Sort
 Simple enough